What Makes Modular Homes Different?

-Each manufacturer is different, so be sure to ask questions about flexibility if you would like to design your own home.
-Designed with modern stands in mind, most people probably cannot tell the difference between a regular stick-built home or a modular home.
-They look very much like a regular home, yet are often much more cost efficient to construct.
+No two manufacturers are alike, so be sure to ask questions about flexibility if you'd prefer to design your own home.
+Designed with modern stands in mind, most people probably can't tell the difference between a regular stick-built home or a modular home.
+They look similar to a regular home, yet are often much more cost-efficient to construct.

 Will banks finance a modular home?

 Yes.
 Most banks, appraisers and insurance companies treat modular homes the same way they do site-built homes — a house that's constructed entirely on your property.
 Ask the mortgage brokers and banks in your area to explain how they finance modular homes.

 Can I save money by building a modular home?

 Sometimes.
 Construction costs for a modular home are sometimes less per square foot than for a similar site-built home.
 And there are other cost-saving features:

 - Many modular homes are energy-efficient, which helps reduce your heating and cooling costs while attempting to protect our planet from climate change.

 - Your home will probably be ready to move into much sooner than if you wait for a builder to construct a house on site.
 There are often fewer delays.

 For first-hand information, consider visiting model homes in your area.
 Take a look at popular websites in your state.
 Why not tour a local modular home factory and see the construction process in person?
 If you think modulars are ho-hum, you're in for a pleasant surprise.

 After you choose a modular home builder, talk with a local real estate agent to determine where you can place your modular home.
 You will need a foundation, either raised or slab.
 Keep in mind that slabs are more common in hot, dry climates.
 You'll also need utilities on the land and the right zoning to build.